Based on a story by Tom Baker and Ian Marter

 “The sacrifice is not essential.”
 The section leader snapped back.
 “The Master simply thinks that it will help speed things along.”

 “All the excuse I need.”
 The Inquistore said with glee.

 “You never need any excuse.”
 The leader said with disgust.

 The section leader was the oldest of all the strange creatures there.
 He remembered when their world was actually a beautiful planet, and their race a proud one.
-Long before he came, the abomination that the others now so willingly call Master.
+Long before he, the abomination that the others now so willingly call Master came.
 The section leader could hardly judge his underlings however, as much as they may have disgusted him.
 They had been born under the Masters rule.
 They had all been conditioned to be his warriors, creatures of hate who would kill for him without a seconds hesitation.
 It was the only reason his species had been allowed to exist.
 In all his own hundreds of thousands of years of existence however the Leader had never dared even lift a finger against the Master.
 He was happy to condemn thousands, millions if need be to the Demons pit if it meant he didn’t end up there.
 It wasn’t fair, he knew that and hated himself for it, but ultimately he didn’t have the strength to make the sacrifice that others had against Scratchman.

-The Doctor was brought to the control room, which was also a weird combination of flesh on the roof with steel floors and walls.
+The Doctor was brought to the control room, which was also a combination of flesh on the roof with steel floors and walls.
 At the end of the room, several of the strange creatures gathered around a monitor, which contained images of the island from above.
 The Doctor could see several of the Scarecrow’s now wandering aimlessly in the woods below.

 The commander of the Goblins, who was somewhat larger and had a long, gold cape to represent his rank approached the Doctor.

 “I don’t understand why the Master cares so much about you?
 You look like one of those animals we have caged below?”